Stakeholder Register in Project Management

 The PMBOK Guide recommends below tools for stakeholder classification;

 4. Salience model

-Stakeholders are classified according to their power, influence, impact and interest on a project.
-Also they can be classified according to their urgency, and legitimacy.
+Stakeholders are classified according to their power, influence, impact, and interest on a project.
+Also, they can be classified according to their urgency, and legitimacy.

-A stakeholder register may include below information;
+Typically, a stakeholder register includes below information;

 – Role on Project

 A stakeholder register includes columns that address specific questions.
 It can be customized considering the project requirements.
 Below figure shows an example for stakeholder register.

 Note that the stakeholder register is a living document which should be kept updated during the projects life cycle.
 It provides information about all key project stakeholders and their attributes.

 Stakeholder registers are important project management documents should be kept updated throughout the project life cycle.
 It is a living document which helps the project team to index all project stakeholders.
 As the project progresses, stakeholders and their influences on the project changes.
 New stakeholders come to existence and some stakeholders lose their attention on the project.
 Also their power and impact on the project changes.
 In addition to that, Stakeholder register must be a confidential document because it includes so much information about different people and organizations.